jadecobra/python_tdd_exercises/source/AssertionError.rst

 What is an AssertionError?
 --------------------------

 An ``AssertionError`` is an Exception that is raised when the result of an ``assert`` statement is ``False``.
-We encountered this when we wrote the first failing test in :doc:`How to Setup a Test Driven Development Environment`
+It was introduced in :doc:`How to Setup a Test Driven Development Environment` with the first failing test

 .. code-block:: python

   self.assertFalse(True)

-which is similar to this
+which is similar to

 .. code-block:: python